-The KCCAMS accelerator and sample preparation laboratory were operated for about one year in a temporary location in Reines Hall.
+The 0.5 MV AMS (1.5SDH-2, National Electrostatics Corporation) and the KCCAMS sample preparation laboratory were operated for about one year in a temporary location in Reines Hall.
 In June/July 2003, the AMS and lab were moved to the newly completed Earth System Science building (Croul Hall).
 It took four people just four days to dismantle the AMS system.
 Nine days were required to move the parts to the new location, re-align and re-cable the system, re-establish vacuum, and bring it back into operation.

 Sample throughput ramped up to 500 unknowns per month, of which about 2/3 are processed in the KCCAMS sample preparation laboratory.
 Best blanks are 56,000 14C years on graphitized coal and 58,000 years on calcite.
 Typical measurement precision is 2-3 per mil.
 Occasionally, precision is lower ( 4-5 per mil), possibly because the emittances of intense beams from the source are approaching the acceptance limit of the accelerator.
 The system runs unattended overnight, and the inevitable hardware problems that do occur typically result in little downtime.